coursera-dl/edx-dl/README.md

 # DESCRIPTION

 Simple tool to download video lectures from edx.org.
-It requires the Python interpreter (> 2.6), youtube-dl, BeautifulSoup4 and it's platform independent.
-It should work fine in your Unix box, in Windows or in Mac OS X.
+It requires a Python interpreter (> 2.6), youtube-dl, and BeautifulSoup4.
+It is platform independent, and should work fine under Unix, Windows or Mac OS X.

 # DEPENDENCIES